 You may follow the steps given below to arrive at the best possible insurer for your worker’s compensation policy:

-- A Competent Insurer: With the number of private sector players burgeoning in the industry, you have to research for an insurer which has the presence, financial strength, and requisite infrastructure to support the claim and operations process of workers’ compensation insurance.
+- A Competent Insurer: With the number of private sector players growing in the industry, you have to research for an insurer which has the width of presence, financial strength, and requisite infrastructure to support the claim and operations process of workers’ compensation insurance.

-- Understand Workers’ Compensation Act: The cover and risks differ very much depending on the industry.
-Broadly speaking industrial & manufacturing industries face higher and more frequent claims.
-Premiums for the most dangerous enterprises, such as mining or transport firm, may be much higher than premiums say for an advertising firm.
+- Understand Workers’ Compensation Act: The cover and risks differ widely depending on the industry.
+Broadly speaking industrial & manufacturing industries face higher value and more frequent claims.
+Also the workmen compensation policy premium varies for different industries.
+For instance, premiums for the most risky or dangerous industries, such as for firms in mining or transport, may be much higher than premiums say for an advertising firm.

 - Look for Comprehensive Cover: The policy should cover legal liability under the Workmen Compensation Act of 1923 and subsequent amendments.
 Claims under the Fatal Accident Act, 1855 and common law should also be covered.
-The policy should include death, permanent disability, partial disability, temporary total disability, and should have the option to extend the cover for medical and ambulance expenses.
+The policy should include death, permanent disability, partial disability, temporary total disability, and should have the option to extend the cover for ambulance and medical expenses.

 - Consulting for Best Practices: The insurer should provide value added services like best practices in the concerned industry to avoid disaster scenarios in the future.

-- The Claim Process Support: The insurer should have the mechanism in place for the processing of all aspects of your claim.
-A single point of contact, online and offline presence are real value adds for claim processing.
+- The Claim Process Support: The insurer should have the mechanism in place for the processing of all aspects of your worker compensation claim.
+A single point of contact, online and offline presence are real value add for claim processing.

 Case on Selecting Insurer for Workers’ Compensation Insurance

 Cinderella Toys Pvt.
 Ltd. is a manufacturing and sales firm for children’s toys.
 They employ 15 permanent workers throughout the year and some 6 – 7 temporary workers for a few months in the year.
-The owner of Cinderella Toys, Sanjeev Aggarwal, is looking for an insurance policy to cover his responsibility of compensating workers for injuries or health issues sustained during the work.
+The owner of Cinderella Toys, Sanjeev Aggarwal, is looking to buy workers compensation insurance policy to cover his responsibility of compensating workers for injuries or health issues sustained during the work.

 He has two choices:

-- Insurer promises to discount the premium but will not include any critical illnesses or medical expenses incurred on workers by Cinderella
+- The Insurer promises to discount the premium but will not include any critical illnesses or medical expenses incurred by workers.

 - The insurer will charge about 15% higher but includes the liabilities under the Act as well as the costs for treatment and transportation of injured worker(s).